 Short selling is an advanced trading approach, available to margin account holders only, that allows investors who are comfortable with the risks—such as the potential for loss if the stock price rises, a change in the rate of interest you're charged for borrowing a stock, or a lack of availability that forces you to close out your position with a loss—to potentially profit from downward moves in stocks.
 When selling short, an investor sells a stock today at one price in the hope that it will decline in value, giving them the opportunity to buy it back—or cover a short—at a lower price.
 Using this approach, investors have the opportunity to potentially earn gains when markets go up and down.

 A hypothetical example of short selling

 To understand the concept of short selling, take a look at a hypothetical situation involving a stock currently trading at about $50 per share.
 You've been doing some research and think that at some point in the future the price of that stock will fall.

 So you sell "short" 100 shares at $50 per share in your margin account.
 This trade generates $5,000, part of which you're required to post as collateral.
 The amount of collateral you're required to post depends on a range of factors and may vary from trade to trade.
-In the meantime, you borrow the shares with the assistance of your broker, which your broker then delivers to the clearance agency on the date that trade settles.
+In the meantime, you borrow the shares with the assistance of your broker, which your broker then delivers to the clearance agency on the date the trade settles.

 If the stock should lose value, trading down, for example, to $40 per share, you may decide to buy those 100 shares back, also known as covering your short, at a total cost of $4,000.
 In this scenario, your trade has generated a gross profit of $1,000, not including costs such as brokerage commissions.